roshanis/10kings/chapter1_marthanda_varma_revised.md

 "Yes," I said.
 "Until they are not."

-He studied me for a long moment, then smiled that thin, sad smile I had come to recognize.
+He studied me for a long moment, then smiled that thin, sad smile I had come to recognise.
 "Very well.
 Go north.
 Tell your sardars what you have seen here.
 Tell them Europeans can bleed and that a king in the south has already proven it.
-Here take this."
+Here, take this."
 He reached into his pocket and pulled out a purse.
 "Take it."

 The Tiger of Travancore never wasted anything, not even my refusal.
 If he could not keep my sword, he would use my tongue.